 |Division of Continuing Education (DCE) Students||Thursday, February 23, 2017|

-**Non-quad HMS, retirees are strongly encouraged to use two-step verification on HarvardKey, but will not be required during this time period.
+**Non-quad HMS will be required on a rolling basis; retirees are strongly encouraged to use two-step verification on HarvardKey, but will not be required during this time period.
 Target date for full adoption is end of FY17.
 This service is not currently available for alumni.**

 - Why is Harvard requiring the use of two-step verification?